-Justin (Gus) Hurwitz is an Assistant Professor of Law at the University of Nebraska College of Law.
+Justin (Gus) Hurwitz is an Associate Professor of Law and The Menard Director of the Nebraska Governance and Technology Center and the Co-Director of the Space, Cyber, and Telecommunications Law Program at the University of Nebraska College of Law.
 His work builds on his background in law, technology, and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
 Professor Hurwitz has a particular expertise in telecommunications law and technology.
 He previously was the inaugural Research Fellow at the University of Pennsylvania Law School’s Center for Technology, Innovation and Competition (CTIC).

 Alfred E. Kahn (1917 – 2010) is the Robert Julius Thorne Professor Emeritus of Political Economy at Cornell University and a member of the American Academy of Arts and Sciences.
 From 1977 through 1978, he served as Chairman of the Civil Aeronautics Board, and he also served as an advisor to President Jimmy Carter on inflation.
 Professor Kahn is a former Chairman of the New York Public Service Commission.
 He is the author of the leading text, The Economics of Regulation: Principles and Institutions, among many other books and articles.

-Daniel Lyons is Professor of Law at Boston College Law School.
+Daniel Lyons is the Associate Dean of Academic Affairs and a Professor of Law at Boston College Law School.
 His major areas of research include telecommunications and cyberlaw, administrative law, and property.
 Professor Lyons clerked for Judge Cynthia Holcomb Hall of the Ninth Circuit Court of Appeals, and he has participated in rulemaking proceedings before the Federal Communications Commission and several state regulatory agencies.
 He has written on a wide range of topics, including technology convergence, net neutrality, and cable regulation.

 Richard J. Pierce, Jr., is the Lyle T. Alverson Professor of Law at the George Washington University Law School.
 Professor Pierce is the most frequently cited scholar in the country in the field of administrative law and government regulation.
 He is a member of the Administrative Conference of the United States, and is the author or co-author of Administrative Law Treatise (5th ed.
 2010) and Administrative Law & Process (5th ed.
 2009), as well as numerous other books and more than 120 articles on government regulation, regulatory economics, and the effects of various forms of government intervention on the performance of markets.

-Joseph Postell is Associate Professor of Political Science at the University of Colorado-Colorado Springs, where he is also Associate Director of the Center for the Study of Government and the Individual.
+Joseph Postell is Associate Professor of Politics at Hillsdale College.
 He is the author of Bureaucracy in America: The Administrative State’s Challenge to Constitutional Government.
 His writing has appeared in a variety of scholarly and popular outlets, including The Washington Times, National Review, the Claremont Review of Books, and the Library of Law and Liberty.

 James E. Prieger is Professor of Economics and Public Policy at the Pepperdine University School of Public Policy.
 He is an economist specializing in regulatory economics, industrial organization, and applied econometrics.
 He has written for scholarly journals on the impact of telecommunications regulation on innovation, broadband deployment, and the digital divide.
 His recent work includes studies of competition in the California market for broadband Internet access and how regulation affects investment in business broadband services in rural areas.
 Professor Prieger served as a Senior Economist with the Federal Communications Commission.

-Glen O. Robinson is Professor of Law Emeritus at the University of Virginia.
+Glen O. Robinson is a David and Mary Harrison Distinguished Professor of Law Emeritus at the University of Virginia School of Law.
 He served as a Commissioner of the Federal Communications Commission from 1974-1976.
 Professor Robinson has served as a consultant to the U.S. State Department on communications matters, and in 1979 was Ambassador and U.S. Representative to the World Administrative Radio Conference in Geneva.
 Professor Robinson has taught and written extensively in a number of fields, including administrative law, antitrust, communications, and cyberlaw.

 William Van Alstyne (1934-2019) is Lee Professor of Law at the Marshall-Wythe Law School at the College of William and Mary.
 For many years, Professor Van Alstyne has been recognized as one of the nation’s leading authorities on constitutional law and First Amendment law.
 He is the author of a leading text on First Amendment law and many scholarly articles on various aspects of constitutional law.
 Professor Van Alstyne frequently has been invited to testify at congressional hearings on constitutional law topics.

-Christopher J. Walker is a law professor at The Ohio State University Moritz College of Law, where his research focuses on administrative law, regulation, and law and policy at the agency level.
+Christopher J. Walker is the John W. Bricker Professor of Law at The Ohio State University Moritz College of Law, where his research focuses on administrative law, regulation, and law and policy at the agency level.
 Prior to joining the law faculty, Professor Walker clerked for Justice Anthony Kennedy of the U.S. Supreme Court and Judge Alex Kozinski of the U.S. Court of Appeals for the Ninth Circuit, and worked on the Civil Appellate Staff at the U.S. Department of Justice.
 His publications have appeared in the Michigan Law Review, Stanford Law Review, and University of Pennsylvania Law Review, among others.
 Outside the law school, he serves as one of forty Public Members of the Administrative Conference of the United States and on the Governing Council for the American Bar Association’s Section on Administrative Law and Regulatory Practice.
 He blogs regularly at the Yale Journal on Regulation.